Skip to content

 The design aims to clarify responsibility allocationThat the system assumes legal or ethical liabilityDesign-time responsibility boundaries + runtime audit trails

-Reader contract: This document presents a design philosophy for "how to place AI in a trustworthy environment."
+This document presents a design philosophy for "how to place AI in a trustworthy environment."
 It does not promise specific quality levels or safety guarantees.
 However, rather than leaving outputs unverifiable, it adopts an approach of converting specifications into verifiable tests and ensuring quality through a two-layer system of guardrails and evaluation pipelines.
 Final judgment and accountability always remain with humans.

 Core Messages